DarioDell/DarioDell/README.md

 -   [Multivariate Time Series](https://github.com/DarioDell/Multivariate_time_series)

   Implementation of the VAR statistical model to predict a set of temporal variables.
-Interesting project, with an exhaustive and detailed analysis, which has been presented as a final master's project.
+Interesting project, with an exhaustive and detailed analysis, which has been presented as a final master's project:

      - EDA
      - Split the series into training and test sets